mwmlln/ms2_learn_music_notation/README.md

  * Navigation bar and footer are present on both pages for users to navigate within the site
  * On the opening page Title and large start button present in display
  * Once the start button is pressed gaming panel is displayed and the game becomes accessible.
- * Choose 1 of 7 buttons to press for answer
+ * Choose 1 of 7 buttons and press for answer
  * Feedback is given to user’s answers and score will update.
  * Last score section to display the score from previous game.
  * HINT button located in the navigation bar in game page